Alberta Highway 93: Icefields Parkway

-The Icefields Parkway was predated by the Glacier Trail, which opened in 1885 after the Canadian Pacific Railway was completed and brought increased tourist traffic to Banff National Park.
+The Icefields Parkway was predated by the Wonder Trail, which opened in 1885 after the Canadian Pacific Railway was completed and brought increased tourist traffic to Banff National Park.
+It followed the route that geologist Arthur Philemon Coleman took following the Sunwapta river.
 In 1931, the federal government commissioned the construction of a single-track road between Lake Louise and Jasper in the Great Depression as a relief project.
 In order to employ as many people as possible, the road was constructed by hand and employed 600 men.
 The road was completed in 1940; however, the 1950s saw an increase in automobile use and increased traffic along the parkway.
 In 1961, a reconstructed paved and modern highway was opened, and in 1969, Brewster Sightseeing began to operate snowmobile tours on the Athabasca Glacier, located just beside the highway.

 The parkway is busy in July and August with up to 100,000 vehicles a month.
 The parkway is mainly two lanes with occasional passing lanes.
 It minimizes grades and hairpin turns.
 Snow can be expected at any time of year and extreme weather is common in winter.

-A Canadian national parks permit is required to travel on the Icefields Parkway; stations near Lake Louise and Jasper enforce the law.
+While the Icefields Parkway is not a toll road, which charges for every time a vehicle enters, a Canadian national parks permit is required to travel on the Icefields Parkway and can be purchased for a day or year from park gates near Lake Louise, Jasper and Saskatchewan River Crossing, which function similarly to tollbooths.
 Commercial trucks are prohibited.
 The speed limit is 90 kph although the limit is reduced at Saskatchewan River Crossing and the Columbia Icefield area.
 In winter, chains or winter-rated radial tires are required by law and road closures may occur without warning.
 There is no cell coverage.